LDMX-Software/logo/logo.typ

 /// dm-text-color: type color, default to text-color, color of the letters D and M in LDMX in logo
 /// prefix: extra text to include in front of LDMX
 /// suffix: extra text to be included after LDMX
+/// page-args: how to construct the page around the logo, default is no page
+///  none or auto makes the page the same size and shape as the logo
+///  "square" makes the page a square with the side length determined by the width of the logo
+///  a dictionary is provided directly to `set page` before displaying the logo for customization
 ///
 /// For prefix and suffix, if a string is provided, then some default formatting
 /// is applied.
 You can customize this formatting by providing the content yourself